adeturner/exampleAPI/README.md

 # ExampleAPI

-Unsupported and currently not fully tested because I quickly made a copy of another project to create the example
+Unsupported and only tested locally because I quickly made a copy of another project to create the example

-That said I'm not expecting too much drama (if any) to get it working)
+That said I'm not expecting too much drama to get it working (if any)

 ## Overview